 Sarthak had always used plastic and Styrofoam to package his textiles.
 They were cheap, lightweight, and durable, ensuring his products reached customers intact.
 However, he was beginning to see the downsides his brand was being labeled as environmentally unfriendly, and regulations against plastic were tightening globally.

-One day, during a business meet, a fellow exporter shared his success story after transitioning to eco-conscious shipping materials.
-Intrigued, Sarthak began researching alternatives and their impact.
+One day, during a business meet, a fellow exporter shared his success story after switching to eco-conscious shipping materials.

 Understanding Traditional Packaging